-Here is a timeline of events leading up to the Oct.
-22, 2018, shooting death of University of Utah student-athlete Lauren McCluskey and the weeks afterward, as compiled by campus police, an independent team who reviewed the university’s handling of her case, and additional reporting by The Salt Lake Tribune.
+Here is a timeline of events leading up to her death and the fallout, as compiled by campus police, an independent team who reviewed the university’s handling of her case, and additional reporting by The Salt Lake Tribune.

 Sept.
 30: Two of McCluskey’s friends told staff at University of Utah dorms that they were scared about Rowland’s control over her, about how he talked about guns and stayed often in her room.
 That report, and others to housing officials in days that followed, were not passed to campus police or a campus behavioral team who may have intervened.
-Housing officials were aware that people who knew McCluskey were specifically concerned that she could be hurt, but their focus remained on whether a housing policy violation was occurring, according to conversations described in the later independent review.
+Housing officials were aware that people who knew McCluskey were specifically concerned that she could be hurt, but their focus remained on whether a housing policy violation had occurred, according to conversations described in the later independent review.

 Oct.
 9: McCluskey learned Rowland’s real identity — including that he had lied about his age, 37, and not disclosed that he was a registered sex offender — in the first days of October, and briefly went home to Pullman, Wash.
 On Oct.
-9, she invited Rowland to her dorm room, confronted him with the information, and broke off their relationship.
+9, she invited Rowland to her dorm room, confronted him with the information and broke off their relationship.
 He admitted his sex-offender status, but denied the age difference.
 McCluskey allowed him to spend the night in her room and borrow her car the next day to run errands.
 She began receiving text messages, purportedly from Rowland’s friends; some urged her to kill herself.

 Oct.
-10: Jill McCluskey, Lauren’s mother, contacted campus dispatch “very upset and worried” to request a campus security escort to help Lauren retrieve her vehicle from Rowland.
-The dispatcher contacted Lauren.
+10: Jill McCluskey, McCluskey’s mother, contacted campus dispatch “very upset and worried” to request a campus security escort to help Lauren retrieve her vehicle from Rowland.
+The dispatcher contacted Lauren McCluskey.
 She at first declined assistance, saying Rowland was going to drop the vehicle at her apartment and she felt comfortable with him doing that.
-The dispatcher told Lauren she would have security officers near the building just in case.
-At 5 p.m., Lauren called back, saying the car was dropped off at the Rice-Eccles Stadium parking lot and she needed a ride to pick it up — which a security escort provided.
+The dispatcher told her that she would have security officers near the building just in case.
+At 5 p.m., Lauren McCluskey called back, saying the car was dropped off at the Rice-Eccles Stadium parking lot and she needed a ride to pick it up — which a security escort provided.

 Oct.
-13: At 9:22 a.m., McCluskey again contacted university police, reporting she had received more messages she believed were from Rowland or his friends.
-The messages demanded money in exchange for not posting compromising photos of McCluskey and Rowland online.
+13: At 9:22 a.m., McCluskey again contacted university police, reporting she had received more messages that she believed were from Rowland or his friends.
+The messages demanded money in exchange for not posting compromising photos of her and her with Rowland online.
 McCluskey said she sent $1,000 to an account as demanded, in hope of keeping the photos private.
-She spoke to an officer by phone, then in person, then by texts, and eventually called the Salt Lake City police department, which referred her back to campus.
+Over the next few days, she spoke to Officer Miguel Deras by phone, then in person, then by texts, and eventually called the Salt Lake City police department, which referred her back to campus.